 martha & monica has been presented regularly throughout the Bay Area on Old First Concerts, Berkeley Chamber Performances, Trinity Chamber Concerts, OpenSoundWest at the Center for Contemporary Music and Audio Technologies, sfSoundSeries, the El Dorado Community Music Series, as well as the annual showcase Music Day Live + Free, presented by the San Francisco Friends of Chamber Music, performing to capacity crowds at the San Francisco Conservatory, Temple Emanu-El and the DeYoung Museum.
 They have also enjoyed performing in historic buildings and public spaces throughout the Bay Area, including the Falkirk Mansion, the Berkeley Piano Club, and the residence of the French Consul.
 The duo is dedicated to teaching and mentoring young artists, and have enjoyed participating as artist/coaches in the “Encounters” program at the Nueva School, through the San Francisco Friends of Chamber Music, as well as in the chamber music program at the Crowden School in Berkeley.
 They have received grants from the San Francisco Friends of Chamber Music and the Zellerbach Family Foundation.

 martha & monica is strongly committed to performing and commissioning new work; recent seasons featured several new works written especially for them: Robert Greenberg’s “Lemurs are Afraid of Fossas,” was premiered in April of 2012 as part of Composers’ Inc “Riffs and Refuge” program; two new works by Matt Ingalls (“Duo, Op.
 2/2”) and Omid Zoufonoun’s “Sonata” were performed in 2012 and 2013.
-In the fall of 2014 the duo will present a world premiere by Matthew Goodheart.
+In November of 2014 they will present a world premiere by Matthew Goodheart.
 The duo is currently performing “Turns of Centuries,” a year-long residency at Old First Concerts.
-In a series of three programs, they performs music for cello and piano written just before and after the turn of the nineteenth, twentieth and twenty-first centuries, exploring influences on composers from disparate countries and cultures (Poland, England, Germany, Russia, Mexico.)
+In a series of three programs, they perform music for cello and piano written just before and after the turn of the nineteenth, twentieth and twenty-first centuries, exploring influences on composers from disparate countries and cultures (Poland, England, Germany, Russia, Mexico.)
 Each program features a guest moderator who discusses the music through the lens of politics, art and culture.
-The first program was presented in January of 2014; the final two programs will be performed in September and November of 2014. martha & monica’s premiere CD includes Elliott Carter’s masterpiece Sonata (1948), music of Beethoven, “Piece” by Nadia Boulanger, and the duo’s own transcription of three Poulenc songs.
+The first program was presented in January of 2014; the final two programs will be performed in November of 2014 and February of 2015. martha & monica’s premiere CD includes Elliott Carter’s masterpiece Sonata (1948), music of Beethoven, “Piece” by Nadia Boulanger, and the duo’s own transcription of three Poulenc songs.

 Click below to order “Music for cello and piano”.